 The customer journey map goals come from two sources:

-- Internal stakeholders: Larger goals require cross-team collaboration.
+- Internal stakeholders: Larger goals require async collaboration.
 You’ll find plenty of goals by bringing together different stakeholders and asking them about their perspectives on improving the customer journey.
 For instance, your legal team might want to be privy to expectations made before reviewing a contract to avoid assumptions.

 - Customer interviews/persona research: Customers come to you with their own goals.
 Sometimes these are blind spots or are different from your business goals.
 While trying and squeezing customers into your internal goals can be tempting, you genuinely understand what paying customers want.